awmann/amObserve/Readme.txt

 Things not included but I'm currently working on:
-Bottom plot linear in airmass (user choice)
-Different colors for standards and targets (good for finding A0V or WD stars) Ability to mark a target as observed to remove from list 'Suggested' next targets with short slews (complicated) Coloring/symbols by user selected priorities
-Multiple targets in airmass plot
+Ability to mark a target as observed to remove from list 'Suggested' next targets with short slews (complicated) Multiple targets in airmass plot
 Get rid of the 'flicker' effect when you click on stars (it's trying to re-plot the whole thing) Moon on overhead plot